se-edu/se-book/uml/activityDiagrams/basicNotations/alternatePaths/q-tick-correctNotation.md

 * iii: :+1: Correct.
 A branch can join other branches.
 * iv: Incorrect.
 At `x = 5` both guard conditions become true.
 * v: :+1: Correct.
 It is fine for a branch to form a loop by going back to the original branch node.
-* iv: Incorrect.
+* vi: Incorrect.
 Guard conditions should be given in square brackets.

 </div>
 </question>